michelle23-code/michelle23-code/README.md

 ## About me 💻
 - Software Developer
 - Data Ethusiast
-## What i'm Woeking On:
+## What i'm Working On:
--Exploring data analytics and building small projects to sharpen my Python and Data enginering skills -Exploring with beginner machine learning models.
+-Exploring data analytics and building small projects to sharpen my Python and Data enginering skills<br>
+-Exploring with beginner machine learning models.

 ## SOCIALS 🌐: